monsoonmaelstrom/book2/book2.md

 “How much is a lot?”

 “You remember back in the clearing, in Leisch?”
-I ask.
+I probe.

 She nods.